Miss Belvedere: Unearthing (2007)

-Those working on the project were dismayed when it was found that the car was sitting in nearly 2000 usgal of standing water that was 4 ft high.
-It also appeared that at some point the vault had been filled with water to a point just below the lid, covering the entire vehicle.
-In line with the Cold War realities of late 1950s America, the concrete enclosure was advertised as having been built to withstand a nuclear attack; however, it was not airtight, which allowed water to seep in.
-While the car was still wrapped in the ripped plastic covering, the car's exact condition was unknown.
-Previous speculation that water entering the vault may have caused significant damage to the vehicle was soon realized.
-A hazmat team had been brought in to assess any danger to the public when the vault was opened.
-Their testing revealed only hydrocarbons that were from the oil and gas that was buried with the vehicle.
+Those working on the project were dismayed to find the car in nearly 2000 usgal of standing water that was 4 ft high, with evidence suggesting the water had risen at one time to just below the lid, covering the entire vehicle.
+In line with the Cold War realities of late 1950s America, the concrete enclosure was advertised as having been built to withstand nuclear attack, but was not airtight, which allowed water infiltration.
+At its removal, the Plymouth remained wrapped in ripped plastic covering, making it impossible to see its actual condition, though inundation of the vehicle was already indisputable.
+A hazmat team assessed the vehicle for potential danger to the public, discovering hydrocarbons from oil and gas that had been buried with the vehicle.

-The standing water was then pumped out of the vault and preparations were made to lift the car.
-Miss Belvedere was lifted from the vault and transported to the Tulsa Convention Center, where it was publicly unveiled on June 15, 2007.
-Boyd Coddington and his team were on hand to evaluate and start the car, but that proved impossible due to the car's condition.
-Upon inspection, it was found that the keys were corroded in the ignition.
-The tires were able to be inflated, and signatures of those who were on hand when the car was buried were still legible.
-Items buried with the vehicle in a sealed steel container emerged unscathed, but anything buried unprotected in the vehicle was heavily damaged or had deteriorated completely from the water intrusion.
+The standing water was pumped out of the vault, the car was prepared for lifting, then removed and transported to the Tulsa Convention Center before being presented on June 15, 2007.
+Boyd Coddington and his team were on hand to evaluate and start the car, impossible due to the car's condition.
+Though its corroded keys were found in the ignition and its tires were uninflatable, the signatures of those on hand at its burial were legible.
+Items buried with the vehicle in a sealed steel container emerged unscathed, but anything buried unprotected in the vehicle was heavily damaged or had deteriorated completely from water intrusion.
 Among the items recovered from the trunk were rusty cans from a case of Schlitz beer and the 5 usgal containers of gasoline and oil that was intended to be used for starting the car in 2007 if gasoline was no longer the fuel of choice for motor vehicles.
 The glass containers of gasoline and motor oil that were buried with the car were taken to the University of Oklahoma for testing and research.
 Following the unveiling ceremony, Miss Belvedere was temporarily placed on display at a local car dealership.